Liam Buckley: Managerial career

 Buckley was appointed St.Patrick's Athletic manager for the 2012 season on 2 December 2011.
 In his first season back at the club, with his side playing some of the best football the club had seen since his own playing days at the club, he guided the Saints to 3rd place in the League of Ireland (only six points off 1st place), Runners-Up in the FAI Cup and through two rounds in the UEFA Europa League to make it to the Third Qualifying Round (knocked out by German giants Hannover 96).

-In September 2018 Liam Buckley resigned from St.Patrick's Athletic after a 3-1 loss to Bohemians.
+In September 2018 Liam Buckley resigned from St.Patrick's Athletic after a 3–1 loss to Bohemians.

 He took over as manager of Sligo Rovers in October 2018.
 Buckley left the club by mutual consent on 22 May 2022 after securing qualification to European football in back to back seasons in his final 2 years at the club.
 In total he took charge of 118 games with the club.

+On 3 May 2023, Buckley was named as sporting director of Cork City, with his role focusing primarily on player recruitment, along with supporting management on all football related matters.
+With manager Colin Healy stepping down on the same day as Buckley's appointment, he took interim charge of the club while the club searched for a new manager, while he ruled out himself taking up the position on a permanent basis.
+On 28 September 2023, it was announced that Buckley would step back from the interim manager role in order to step back to his Sporting Director role, with Richie Holland taking over as manager on an interim basis.
+On 24 November 2023, it was announced he had left his role as Sporting Director following the club's relegation to the League of Ireland First Division.

+Managerial statistics

+Competitive games only – correct as of 28 September 2023.